CyberTianzun/CyberTianzun/README.md

 - 🔭 I’m currently working full time at XiaoMi, working part time at Eclosion Fund.
 - 😄 Interested in financial statistics and quantitative trading.
 - 🌱 Open source fancier in Rust, Scala, Python, etc.
+- 🙃 DOTA2: the king of 2000 rank score

 <!--
 **cnzx219/cnzx219** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.